 This concrete traps CO2 emissions forever

-by Alfredo Alcántara & Bronte Lord
+by Alfredo Alcántara, Bronte Lord, & Janelle Gonzalez

 @CNNTech